ioah86/symbolicdata/doc/source/faq.rst

     convinced that you have done everything right here and do not see why your computation was not marked as erroneous, please contact us.

+Q
+  The HTML-file produced by SDEval listing all the processes and their resulted timings is not very pretty.
+Is there a way to alter it without doing too much by hand?

+A
+  Indeed, there is.
+In the latest version, there is a CSS file copied to the results-folder with your time-stamp.
+There, you can alter the basic appearance parameters for your HTML files.
+Basic knowledge of CSS and HTML is required though.